David Bairstow: Career

-He played only four Test matches for England, as he was behind, first Bob Taylor and later Paul Downton in the selectors' minds.
+He played only four Test matches for England, as he was behind Bob Taylor and later Paul Downton in the selectors' minds.
 He made 59 (his highest Test score) on his debut, and in his second Test, on his home county ground, top-scored in the first innings with 40 as England salvaged a draw against the West Indies after initially collapsing.
 He had more opportunities in One Day Internationals on the strength of his batting in domestic cricket – he made ten first-class centuries – but consistently failed to break through, and never scored more than 23 in his twenty ODI innings.
 A highlight of his international career came in a One Day International at Sydney Cricket Ground in 1980.
 County colleague Graham Stevenson walked out to join Bairstow at the crease with 35 wanted from six overs.
 "Evening, lad," said Bairstow.
 "We can piss this."
 Which they did, securing an England victory by two wickets.
 The Wisden review of this tour observed: "England could not have been served better by their two wicket-keepers" (Bairstow and Taylor).

 He played for Griqualand West, during the winters of 1976 and 1977, appearing rather surprisingly as a seam bowler on two occasions and taking 3–82 against Transvaal B. He took his career best first-class figures, 3-25, late on in his career, in a match (in which Richard Blakey was keeping wicket) against the MCC in 1987.

 Bairstow appeared after retiring in a testimonial match at Trent Bridge for Derek Randall in 1993, playing for an England XI against an Australian XI, and was at the wicket (batting with Bob Taylor) when the match ended in a tie.